Omniston Guide

 <p className="text-sm text-green-600">

-Trade Result: {getTradeResultText(tradeStatus.status)}
+Trade Result: {getTradeResultText(tradeStatus)}

 </p>